icons8/welovesvg/README.md

 **We Love SVG** is like Google Fonts but for icons.
 It makes it quick and easy to insert icons into web pages.
-It contains 9,769 icons from 30 icon packs:
+It contains 9,769 icons from 30 popular icon packs.

+## Technology: SVG sets
+SVG sets were created with [svg-caster](https://github.com/icons8/svg-caster).
+It allows to convert SVG fonts into SVG sets.
+We think SVG sets are better than iconic webfonts, separate SVG or PNG sprites.
+[It's just cool](https://icons8.com/2015/07/29/webicon-svg-sets-icons/).

+## Technology: Webicon

+[Webicon](https://github.com/icons8/webicon) is a quick and lightweight way of embedding icons into HTML page
+* Embedding in less than a minute
+* Only the icons you need are loaded
+* No uploading, re-generating, or any other overhead
+* Prevents your left socks from disappearing in your washing machine

+##Icon Packs Included

 * FontAwesome
 * Icons8 Windows 10 Icons